 In addition to their consideration at UK Board meetings, Safety, Health and Environment (SHE) matters are reviewed at a TSL Group level by a SHE committee.
 TSUK is represented at the SHE committee by the TSUK Chairman and, following his appointment, by the Chief Executive Officer.
 The UK Value Chain has adopted governance arrangements for health and safety which recognise the responsibility of the TSUK Board as well as the role of the Chief Executive Officer and the leadership team working through the UK Health & Safety Committee, comprised of management team members and other senior leaders, including those with specialist health and safety expertise.
-Under these arrangements TSUK continues to report material health, safety and environmental matters which impact TSUK to the TSL SHE Committee.
+Under these arrangements, TSUK continues to report material health, safety and environmental matters which impact TSUK to the TSL SHE Committee.

-Members of the Board receive regular information on all key aspects of the business including health and safety statistics, operational and financial performance, strategic matters, compliance and risk matters, stakeholder engagement, commercial and technical updates and market conditions, Board papers setting out proposals are designed to include sufficient background, financial analysis, risk assessment and stakeholder context to help inform Directors with their decision making, In addition, the Audit and Assurance function provides additional assurance on specific key risks to ensure systems and controls are operating effectively.
+Members of the Board receive regular information on all key aspects of the business including health and safety statistics, operational and financial performance, strategic matters, compliance and risk matters, stakeholder engagement, commercial and technical updates and market conditions.
+Board papers setting out proposals are designed to include sufficient background, financial analysis, risk assessment and stakeholder context to help inform Directors with their decision making.
+In addition, the Audit and Assurance function provides additional assurance on specific key risks to ensure systems and controls and operating effectively.

 The TSUK Board has a Policy for Delegations of Authority which reflect operating and managing structures of the UK Value Chain.
-During the year, many areas of the business contributed to an update to the Company's Policy Framework which has now been adopted and published.